 All session fees are $160.
 We also offer a limited number of sliding scale appointments scheduled between the hours of 9am and 3pm.
 Please inquire about sliding scale availability with your clinician before booking your first appointment.

 What is your late cancel policy?

-We request 24 hours notice but understand that things come up!
-When applicable, the fee is $50.
+We request 48hrs advance notice for appointment cancellations, but we understand that things come up!
+When applicable, the late cancel/ no show fee is $60.